-The hernia allows tissue to bulge out of the abdomen.
+A hernia allows abdominal tissue to bulge out.
 This tissue is not safe if it is trapped in this abnormal location.
-When hernias begin to cause discomfort or pain, this could be an indication that the tissue is being damaged, and this is an indication for repair of the hernia.
+When hernias begin to cause discomfort or pain, this could be an indication that the tissue is being damaged, and this calls for a hernia repair.
 When tissue from inside the abdomen becomes trapped in the hernia, it is called an incarcerated hernia.
-These hernias should be evaluated by a surgeon promptly and usually require repair.
 An incarcerated hernia typically presents with pain and a bulge that becomes firm secondary to inflammation.
-If the tissue is not returned to its normal location promptly, the tissue can be damaged and even die (strangulation).
-This is a surgical emergency and must be tended to immediately through the emergency department at a local hospital.
+If the abdominal tissue is not returned to its normal location promptly, it can be damaged and even die (strangulation) which can compromise the blood supply.
+This is a surgical emergency that has tons of risk factors and must be tended to immediately.